FTX looks for $9.4 bln in rescue funds from investors, rivals -source | Business

 It was not clear, however, whether Bankman-Fried will be able to raise the funds he needs and these investors would participate.
 Tether's chief technology officer, Paolo Ardoino, tweeted that it had "no plans to invest in or lend assets to FTX."
 One of the 30 to 40 investors in FTX's data room is Daniel Loeb's Third Point, but according to a source familiar with the matter the hedge fund is not discussing giving FTX more money.
 FTX and Sequoia did not immediately respond to requests for comment on the latest news of talks.

 FTX is scrambling to raise about $9.4 billion from investors and rivals, a source said on Thursday, as Chief Executive Sam Bankman-Fried urgently seeks to save the cryptocurrency exchange that has been buffeted by a rush of customer withdrawals.
-Over the past few hours, Bankman-Fried has discussed raising $1 billion each from Justin Sun, the founder of crypto token Tron, rival exchange OKX and stablecoin platform Tether, according to the source who has direct knowledge of the matter.
+Bankman-Fried has discussed raising $1 billion each from Justin Sun, the founder of crypto token Tron, rival exchange OKX and stablecoin platform Tether, according to the source who has direct knowledge of the matter.

 He is seeking the remainder from other funds, including current investors in FTX such as venture capital fund Sequoia Capital, the source added.
 It was not clear, however, whether Bankman-Fried will be able to raise the funds he needs and these investors would participate.